 As of June 30, 2019, the University had \$1.4 billion of outstanding debt, which included 59% fixed rate debt and 41% variable rate debt.
-In fiscal year 2020, the University issued \$121.4 million of fixed rate debt, maturing in July 2036, to finance capital projects, \$233 million tax-exempt fixed rate debt to effect a current refunding of DASNY's Cornell University Revenue Bonds, Series 2010A and \$311 million of taxable bank loans to fund future debt refinancings and capital projects, as well as liquidity.
-In addition, the University's taxable commercial paper program was increased by \$100 million to \$300 million.
+In fiscal year 2020, the University issued \$121.4 million of fixed rate debt, maturing in July 2036, to finance capital projects.
+In addition, the Board of Trustees approved the increase of the taxable commercial paper program from \$200 million to \$300 million.
+The University expects to enter into a taxable bank loan later in FY2020 to refund \$53.4 million Series 2008A bonds issued through the Tompkins County Industrial Development Authority and to repay approximately \$83.9 million of taxable commercial paper.
+In addition, the University expects to redeem DASNY's Cornell University Revenue Bonds, Series 1990B with the proceeds of the University's taxable commercial paper prior to fiscal year end.